lukso-network/tools-up-hammer/README.md

    **ETIMEDOUT**

 **Nonces: Current** the current nonce at the moment the monitor cycle is reporting.
-This is taken directly from the state.
+This is taken directly from the state. **From Chain** is the nonce from chain during the last `nonceCheck` cycle and **Divergence** is the difference between the two.
+If **Divergence** gets too high, either the **nonceCheckDelay** is too high, or there is a problem with the network

-   **Dropped** The number of dropped nonces
+   **Dropped** The number of dropped nonces and the first few nonces in the sorted dropped nonces array

-   **Next** this is the lowest nonce in the `droppedNonces` array.
-Useful to compare to the current nonce
+   **Incrementing Gas Price** The number of nonces that need to be replayed with a higher gas price, and the first few nonces

-   **Incrementing Gas Price** The number of nonces that need to be replayed with a higher gas price.
+   **Unaccounted** unaccounted for nonces

-   **Next** this is the lowest nonce in the `incrementGasPrice` array
+   **Pending** pending nonces

 ## Install
 ```bash